 - Structural rate-limit auto-detection — not just text.

-- Auto photo modification against duplicate detection.
+- Auto photo modification against duplicate detection on Marketplace.

 - Web dashboard for control and status visibility.